-Starting in December of 1917 it was decided to change this particular model to include a top hand guard with a rear barrel band that fit over the hand guard to keep it in place and replace the rotating swivel mounted on the underside of the stock with the inletted notch and sling bar which we will call the Deuxième (2ème) Type.
+Starting in December of 1917 it was decided to change this particular model to include a top hand guard with a rear barrel band that fit over the hand guard to keep it in place and replace the rotating swivel mounted on the underside of the stock with the inletted notch and sling bar which collectors refer to as the Deuxième (2ème) Type (Second (2nd) Type) models.
 With the extra features the carbine version weighed a hefty 3,100 kg (6.84 pounds).
 It is hard to know exactly when these 2nd Type stocks really began to be used which could have been possibly in November of 1917 but it seems that the 1st Type stocks seem to have disappeared from production by January of 1918.

-NOTE: These designations are not official designations use by the French military but are just what French firearms collectors use to differentiate between the two different types of Mousqueton d'Artillerie Modèle Modifié 1916’s.
+PLEASE NOTE: The two 'Type' designations were not official designations use by the French military but are just what French firearms collectors use to differentiate between the two different types of Mousqueton d'Artillerie Modèle 1892 Modifié 1916’s.

 These new rifles and carbines did not start to be distributed until very late 1917 and very few of these replaced the Berthiers already in service during The Great War, it was not until after the war that these were to become the standard issue.